pivovarit/parallel-collectors/README.md

       .map(i -> fetchFromDb(i)) // run implicitly on ForkJoinPool.commonPool()
       .collect(Collectors.toList());

-The standard way of dealing with the problem is to create a separate thread pool for IO-bound tasks and run them there exclusively.
+A straightforward solution to the problem is to create a separate thread pool for IO-bound tasks and run them there exclusively without impacting the common pool.
-As a matter of fact, Stream API supports only the common `ForkJoinPool` which restricts effectively the applicability of parallelized Streams to CPU-bound jobs.
+*Sadly, Stream API officially only the common `ForkJoinPool` which effectively restricts the applicability of parallelized Streams to CPU-bound jobs.*

 ## Basic API

-In order to ensure the highest compatibility, the library relies on a native `Collector` mechanism used by Java Stream API.
+The library relies on a native `java.util.stream.Collector` mechanism used by Java Stream API which makes it possible to achieve the highest compatibility.

-The only entrypoint to the library is the `com.pivovarit.collectors.ParallelCollectors` class which mimics the semantics of `java.util.stream.Collectors` and provides collectors like:
+The only entrypoint is the `com.pivovarit.collectors.ParallelCollectors` class which mimics the semantics of working with `java.util.stream.Collectors` and provides static factory methods like:

 - `inParallelToList(Executor executor)`
 - `inParallelToList(Executor executor, int parallelism)`

 - `inParallelToList(Function<T, R> mapper, Executor executor)`
 - `inParallelToList(Function<T, R> mapper, Executor executor, int parallelism)`

 - `inParallelToSet(Executor executor)`
 - `inParallelToSet(Executor executor, int parallelism)`

 - `inParallelToSet(Function<T, R> mapper, Executor executor)`
 - `inParallelToSet(Function<T, R> mapper, Executor executor, int parallelism)`

 - `inParallelToCollection(Supplier<R> collection, Executor executor)`
 - `inParallelToCollection(Supplier<R> collection, Executor executor, int parallelism)`

 - `inParallelToCollection(Function<T, R> mapper, Supplier<C> collection, Executor executor)`
 - `inParallelToCollection(Function<T, R> mapper, Supplier<C> collection, Executor executor, int parallelism)`

 Above can be used in conjunction with `Stream#collect` as any other `Collector` from `java.util.stream.Collectors`.

-It's obligatory to supply a custom `Executor` instance and manage its lifecycle.
+By design, it's obligatory to supply a custom `Executor` instance and manage its lifecycle.

 #### Leveraging CompletableFuture